 BART and the cities of Berkeley and El Cerrito are planning to build over 2,000 mixedincome homes plus commercial space and community-serving amenities at the El Cerrito Plaza, North Berkeley, and Ashby BART stations over the next ten years.
 New homes will ease the region's severe housing shortage, and some of the homes will be set aside for people with lower incomes (also known as "affordable housing").
 These developments will also increase local economic activity and revenue that BART can use to improve service.
-To prepare for this significant transformation along the Study Area, the Plan will focus on planning how riders will get to and from BART stations
+To prepare for this significant transformation, the Berkeley-El Cerrito Corridor Access Plan (the Plan) focuses on strategies to help riders get to and from BART stations.
+The Plan does not look at access improvements inside the stations.

-The homes will be built on what are now BART rider parking lots.
+The planned housing developments will be built on what are now BART rider parking lots.
 Fully replacing all existing BART parking would not align with the goals of BART and the cities as it would:

-- Reduce space and funding available for homes, sustainable access infrastructure, and other community amenities - Discourage sustainable ways of traveling in neighborhoods where walking, biking, and riding the bus are options - Favor wealthier riders who have more choices in how to get to/from BART stations.3
+- Reduce space and funding available for homes, sustainable access infrastructure, and other community amenities - Discourage sustainable ways of traveling in neighborhoods where walking, biking, and riding the bus are options